blissjaspis/education/private-docker-registry.md

     sudo apt-get update && sudo apt-get install -y certbot sudo certbot certonly --webroot -w ./certbot/www \
          -d registry.your-domain.com \
-         -d komodo.your-domain.com \
          --email your-email@example.com --agree-tos --no-eff-email -n
+    # Add -d komodo.your-domain.com if using Komodo
     ```

 7.  **Create the Core Infrastructure Compose File:**
     Create a file at `~/projects/core/docker-compose-core.yml`.
 This manages your foundational services.
+(If not using Komodo, remove the `komodo` service and `komodo-data` volume from this file.)

     ```yaml
     services: